-Having heard about the legendary Montmartre cabaret Au Lapin Agile (literally, the Agile Rabbit) in Paris, I decided to take my boyfriend to the the house of "song, humor and poetry" for his birthday, seeking to provide him with an authentic French experience.
+Having heard about the legendary Montmartre cabaret Au Lapin Agile (literally, the Agile Rabbit) in Paris, I decided to take my boyfriend to the house of "song, humor, and poetry" for his birthday, seeking to provide him with an authentic French experience.
 Once frequented by the likes of Pablo Picasso, Maurice Utrillo, and Toulouse-Lautrec (all of whom have paintings hanging inside), the cabaret has been churning out live entertainment since the turn of the twentieth century, keeping the artistic heritage of Montmartre well and alive.

 Arriving at "The Rabbit"